Maximilian93B/NodeLogoLab/README.md

 To install NodeLogoLab, follow these steps:

 1. **Clone the Repository:**
-Replace `[URL to your repository]` with the actual URL of your GitHub repository.
+Replace `[https://github.com/Maximilian93B/NodeLogoLab.git]` with the actual URL of your GitHub repository.

 2. **Navigate to the Project Directory:**